 - Other components, such as tires and brakes may wear more quickly in AWD versions of vehicles.

-BMW offers AWD versions of some of its cars, and many users report that brake life in such vehicles is reduced, perhaps due to the extra mass of the driveline components.
+BMW offers AWD versions of some of its cars (the so-called "X-drive" which is just a marketing term), and many users report that brake life in such vehicles is reduced, perhaps due to the extra mass of the driveline components.
 Tire life may also be reduced due to increased scrubbing caused by AWD.

 For long-term ownership, the doubling in complexity in the driveline may also be an issue.
 In addition to the transfer case (which is like having a second transmission) the number of drive shaft segements (and U-joints or CV joints) is doubled.
 Add in a front axle with CV joints, and there are even more modes of failure to contemplate.
 The simpler you can make a vehicle, the cheaper it is to own and maintain.
 Adding AWD adds to complexity, so the benefits had better be worth the cost.